 - Exercise with your kids or exercise as a family.
 Search on YouTube for mom and child workouts, mom and baby workouts, family workouts, family exercise, or find a fun exercise or dance video for your kids to do while you’re doing your own!
 My son really likes Cosmic Kids Yoga.

 If you’re just starting out to get back in shape, or trying to learn how to start working out, I recommend low impact exercises like chair exercises or walking.
-I sit in a chair at work for at least 8 hours a day, so I need to start out slow in order to not accidentally injure myself.

 STAY ON TRACK!